 You’re on a long trip, but you don’t want to lug three suitcases full of clothes.
 (Who has money for all those baggage fees?)
-Instead, pack a universal sink stopper to plug the sink, a travel-size bottle of laundry detergent and a clothesline.
+Instead, pack a product like the Scrubba.
 Voila — you can wash your clothes yourself instead of paying through the nose for your hotel to do it for you or feeding coins into the machines at a dingy laundromat.

 Of course, this works best for lightweight, quick-drying fabrics; in a pinch you can use your hotel’s hair dryer to blast away any lingering dampness.

 What’s your favorite hotel hack?
 Share yours in the comments!

 More from SmarterTravel: